Call for Abstracts

 • Ground test facilities for combined hypersonic environment testing related to sensing;

-• Modeling and simulation of hypersonic engagements of a moving target; and
+• Modeling and simulation of hypersonic engagements of a moving target,

-• Target discrimination in a time constrained environment.
+• Target discrimination in a time constrained environment; and

 This topic area addresses ground test and evaluation of hypersonic weapon technologies, components, and systems to validate models and support flight system development.
 Areas of interest include, but are not limited to: